jsonstein/tsv2json/README.md

 memberInfo.sh twitterUserHandle listname

-      uses [t][https://github.com/sferik/t] to get users who are members of a particular list, then <a href="https://github.com/eBay/tsv-utils-dlang" title="tsv utils">csv2tsv</a> to pre-process into tsv, and finally **tsv2json** to produce output as reasonably-compact stringified-JSON.
+      uses <a href="https://github.com/sferik/t">t</a> to get users who are members of a particular list, then <href="https://github.com/eBay/tsv-utils-dlang">csv2tsv</a> to pre-process into tsv, and finally **tsv2json** to produce output as reasonably-compact stringified-JSON.

 ## Motivation